wrk-tafel/admin/README.md

 # TODO
-* Add a little star to mark required fields
+* Add nationality also to additional persons